Silveryo/imagenet/README.md

 - **End-to-End Type Safety:** TypeScript throughout, powered by Bun, Elysia, Drizzle ORM, and React.
 - **Lazy-Loaded Tree Exploration:** The backend reconstructs precise tree fragments on the fly, preventing massive network payloads and ensuring rapid frontend rendering.
 - **FE Tree View:** Collapsible tree components with search functionality, built with React and some tanstack packages.
+After adding some styling it became laggy... too many nodes!
+I added virtualization.

 ## 🛠️ Some TODOs

 - In general better project config (tsconfig, lint+format like Oxc ...)
 - Maybe tests but since I didn't do TDD, there's no point because nobody will be extending this codebase.
 - Better UI/UX.
 It works on desktop and mobile, but I didn't really think about what an "user" would like to do in this app, so it's pretty barebones.
 I just wanted to see the taxonomy tree and search it, which is what it does.
-- I might deploy this to Railway.